Cartagena, Colombia: Colonial era: 1533–1717

 The practice of Situado is exemplified in the magnitude of the city's subsidy between 1751 and 1810, when the city received the sum of 20,912,677 Spanish reales.

 The policies of the Bourbon Dynasty in Spain, such as those of Philip V, stimulated the economic growth and consolidation of the Spanish America.

-Juan Díaz de Torrezar Pimienta as governor was the mastermind of the reconstruction of the city after the destruction of 1697.
+Juan Díaz de Torrezar Pimienta, as governor, was the mastermind of the reconstruction of the city after the destruction of 1697.

 The Raid on Cartagena, in April 1697 during the Nine Years' War, by Sir Bernard Desjean, Baron de Pointis and Jean Baptiste Ducasse was a severe blow to Cartagena.
 The Baron's forces included 22 large ships, 500 cannon, and 4,000 troops, while Ducasse's forces consisted of 7 ships and 1,200 buccaneers.
 They quickly overwhelmed Sancho Jimeno de Orozco's force of 30 men in the San Luis de Bocachica fortification.
-Then, San Felipe de Barajas also fell and the city came under bombardment.
-When the Half Moon Gate was breached and Getsemani island occupied, Governor Diego de los Rios capitulated.
-The Baron left after a month of plunder (roughly 2 million livres) and Ducasse followed a week later.
+Then, San Felipe de Barajas also fell, and the city came under bombardment.
+When the Half Moon Gate was breached and Getsemani Island occupied, Governor Diego de los Ríos capitulated.
+The Baron left after a month of plunder (roughly 2 million livres), and Ducasse followed a week later.

 When King Philip II employed the Italian engineer Juan Bautista Antonelli to design a master plan of fortifications for Cartagena, construction would actually continue for the next two hundred years.
-On 17 March 1640, three Portuguese ships under the command of Rodrigo Lobo da Silva, ran aground in the Bocagrande Channel.
+On 17 March 1640, three Portuguese ships under the command of Rodrigo Lobo da Silva ran aground in the Bocagrande Channel.
 This accelerated the formation of a sand bar, which soon connected the Bocagrande Peninsula to the island of Tierrabomba.
-The defense of the bay then shifted to two forts on either side of Bocachica, San Jose and San Luis de Bocachica.
+The defense of the bay then shifted to two forts on either side of Bocachica, San José and San Luis de Bocachica.
 San Luis was replaced by San Fernando after the 1741 English raid.
-The next narrow passage was formed by the Island of Manzanillo, where San Juan del Manzanillo was constructed and Santa Cruz O Castillo Grande opposite on Cruz Grande at Punta Judio, both connected by a floating chain.
+The next narrow passage was formed by the Island of Manzanillo, where San Juan del Manzanillo was constructed, and Santa Cruz O Castillo Grande opposite on Cruz Grande at Punta Judio, both connected by a floating chain.
 Finally, there was San Felipe del Boquerón, later San Sebastián del Pastelillo.
 The city itself was circled with a ring of bastions connected by curtains.
 The island of Getsemani was also fortified.
 Protecting the city on the landward side, atop San Lázaro hill, was the Castillo San Felipe de Barajas named in honor of Spain's King Philip IV and Governor Pedro Zapata de Mendoza, Marquis of Barajas' father, the Count of Barajas.
 Completed in 1654, the fort was expanded in the 18th century, and included underground corridors and galleries.

 The final serious attempt to take the city and invade New Granada was made by Edward Vernon, who failed in one of the biggest military expeditions ever sent there.